Dugnist/jsberry/README.md

 ## Copyright and license

-Code and documentation copyright 2017-2018 JsBerry.
+Code and documentation copyright 2017-2018 JSBerry.
 Code released under [the MIT license](LICENSE).